chrisegg/doc-site-search-helpscout-extension/README.md

-# Search Gravity Forms Docs in Help Scout
+# Gravity Product Docs Search in Help Scout
-This extension for Chrome and Firefox browsers adds support for searching the docs.gravityforms.com website from within Help Scout.
+This extension for Chrome and Firefox browsers adds support for searching the docs.gravityforms.com, docs.gravityflow.io, and docs.gravitysmtp.com websites from within Help Scout.
 Just type Command + J on Mac or Ctrl + J on Windows.
 This extension has been tested for multiple Chrome-based browsers (i.e. Chrome, Arc, Brave) and Firefox. **Use at your own risk**

 ### Installing Extension in Chrome-Based Browsers